-The ITM Cup is the latest format of New Zealand's premier domestic rugby competition, which started as the NPC (National Provincial Competition).
+The Bunnings NPC is the latest format of New Zealand's premier domestic rugby competition, which started as the NPC (National Provincial Competition).

 The NPC has been a feature of NZ rugby since 1976.
 It has changed the way it is played a number of times over the years.
 There have been up to 3 Divisions at times, with promotion relegation between Divisions happening.
 Since 1992 there have been semi-finals and a final in each Division.

-In 2014, the ITM Cup has 2 Divisions - the Premiership and the Championship.
+In 2016, the Mitre 10 Cup had 2 Divisions - the Premiership and the Championship.
 Each Division has 7 teams in it.
 Within this framework there is a unique format whereby teams will play all other teams in their own Division as well as 4 of the teams from the other Division.
 This keeps up some of the long established, traditional provincial rivalries.

 Following the pool play, both competitions have the top 4 teams playing off in Semi-finals and a Final.